otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-01-github-javascript.md

 ### Arrays

 An **array**, also known as a **one-dimensional array** is a data structure that stores a list of values.
-It is like a box that can hold multiple values, and each value is assigned an index starting from 0.
+It is like a box that can hold multiple values and each value is assigned an index starting from 0.
 You can use a value's index to access its value.

 ```javascript
 // An array of numbers